Yaroster/skoomaDen.me/src/content/blog/Politics of Palace Dramas China Film Industry.md

 Instead, China’s film industry underwent a transformation driven by state policies, economic incentives, and shifting audience preferences.
 The government introduced quotas on foreign films, ensuring that domestic productions dominated cinema screens.
 Simultaneously, subsidies and tax breaks encouraged local filmmakers to produce high-quality content.
 These measures not only protected the industry but also fostered innovation within the constraints of regulatory oversight.

-> "China’s protectionist policies created a self-sustaining ecosystem, shielding its creative industries while fostering unparalleled growth."
+> <mark>"China’s protectionist policies created a self-sustaining ecosystem, shielding its creative industries while fostering unparalleled growth."</mark>

 ![](image-220.png)